 Unlike the Vans’ Old Skool, the Vans Ward does not have extra line stitches on the upper.

-Vans Ward has a low-profile design, flexible vulcanized construct, together with an original waffle outsole for heightened grip.
+Vans Wards has a low-profile design, and flexible vulcanized sneaker construct, together with an original waffle outsole for heightened grip.

-This design is characterized by textured toe bumper, padded collar, classic stripe, cushioned insole, textile lining, lace-up closure with metal eyelets, and vulcanized rubber sole.
+This design is characterized by a textured toe bumper, padded collar, classic stripe, cushioned insole, textile lining, lace-up closure with metal eyelets, and vulcanized rubber outsole.